sst/sst/www/docs/what-is-sst.md

 npx sst dev
 ```

-Then you can start your frontend and connect it to your backend with the [`sst-env`](packages/static-site-env.md) CLI.
+Then you can start your frontend with the [`sst-env`](packages/static-site-env.md) command.
+This will connect your frontend to the backend by loading all the environment variables.

 ```bash
 cd web